isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Notes

-The return value optimization doesn't handle the assignment case.
+The return value optimization doesn't handle the assignment case, but the move assignment does.

 A reference may be assumed to refer to a valid object (language rule).
 There is no (legitimate) "null reference."